streamr-dev/network/docs/docs/node-runners/run-a-node.md

 Docker's install script also installs all required dependencies.

-When you have Docker installed, you can download, configure, and start the Streamr Broker node.
+When you have Docker installed, you can download, configure, and start the Streamr node.

 ### Step 1: Create a folder for your node